Denmark women's national ice hockey team

 The Danish women's national ice hockey team (Danske ishockeylandshold for kvinder) is the women's national ice hockey team of Denmark.
-The team represents Denmark at the International Ice Hockey Federation (IIHF) World Women's Ice Hockey Championship and other international tournaments.
+The team represents Denmark at the International Ice Hockey Federation (IIHF) Ice Hockey Women's World Championship and other international tournaments.
 The team is organized by the Danmarks Ishockey Union.
 Denmark had 702 female players registered with the IIHF in 2020, an increase from 406 players in 2014.